 I’m not a perfect parent, and I have a sneaking suspicion that you aren’t either or you wouldn’t be here looking for advice.

 Unfortunately, any parenting advice I have to give is subject to change because the older I get, the more I realize that I don’t have it all figured out.

 But that’s okay.
 We don’t have to have it all figured out, friend, because even if we try our very best and do everything “right,” we still can’t be perfect parents, not on this side of Heaven.

-We don’t have to have it all figured out, friend, because even if we try our very best and somehow manage to do everything “right,” we still can’t be perfect parents, not on this side of Heaven.
+We don’t have to have it all figured out, friend, because even if we try our very best and do everything “right,” we still can’t be perfect parents, not on this side of Heaven.